CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 Due to the possibility of 64-bit data types, this extension requires that each `bufferView` is aligned to a multiple of 8 bytes for efficient reads.
 This alignment requirement is always measured from the start of the binary file.
 This alignment requirement only applies to the start of each bufferView used for metadata.

-Note that to meet this alignment requirement, padding or other data must go between the `bufferView`s so that each starts on an 8-byte boundary.
+To meet this alignment requirement, padding or other data must go between the `bufferView`s so that each starts on an 8-byte boundary.

 ![Binary alignment diagram](figures/binary-alignment.png)